paulhuggett/digraph-hash/README.md

 ### Clone, Configure and Build

 We need to first clone the source code and its git submodules from github.
 Next, we create a directory for the build.
 Running cmake with an optional argument to select a specific build system (“generator”) creates the build.
-This allows us to use the build utility of our choice (Make, Ninja, Xcode, Visual Studio) to build the code.
+This allows us to use the build system of our choice (Make, Ninja, Xcode, Visual Studio, and so on) to build the code.

 ~~~bash
 git clone --recursive https://github.com/paulhuggett/digraph-hash.git